-Michael Savarese is a professor of marine science and environmental studies at Florida Gulf Coast University.
+Michael Savarese is a professor of marine science and environmental studies in The Water School at Florida Gulf Coast University.

 Dr. Savarese's teaching and research interests concern the history of environmental change in coastal settings, particularly in response to human development, climate change, and sea-level rise.
-His research has helped foster environmental management and restoration efforts in Southwest Florida and assisted archaeologists understand the environmental context of the Calusa Native American cultural evolution.
+His research has fostered environmental management and restoration efforts in Southwest Florida and helped archaeologists understand the environmental context of the Calusa Native American cultural evolution.

 He recently extended his research and educational activities to the Bahamas, where he investigates the projected effects of sea-level rise, as well as aiding the Bahamian government in its long-range planning.
 He is also working with communities in Southwest Florida to study and develop coastal resilience in coastal communities.